-However, if you are using such an old PSU and don’t have any power connectors left, then you can use SATA power splitter cables or Molex to SATA cables.
+However, if you use such an old PSU and don’t have any power connectors left, you can use SATA power splitter cables or Molex to SATA cables.
 Read this article to learn how to Add more SATA power cables.

 Can You Connect SSD to SATA 3 Port?